stephaneVercouillieBMID/slate/source/index.html.md

 # Introduction

-This documentation describes our implementation of itsme(r) Login which conforms to is exposed through OpenID Connect 1.0.
+This documentation describes our implementation of itsme(r) Login, which conforms to the OpenID Connect 1.0 specifications.
 Except specified otherwise, itsme(r)  follows the official OpenId Connect Core 1.0 specifications.

 As specified in OpenID Connect Discovery 1.0 https://openid.net/specs/openid-connect-discovery-1_0.html, itsme(r) exposes an OpenID Provider Configuration Document at the following URL